Dermatologists Discuss the Effects of Coronavirus Stress on Hair Loss –

 The different types of hair loss are complex and diverse, and the best treatment for you will depend upon which type of stress-related hair loss you have.
 So the first step is always a consultation with a dermatologist who specializes in hair loss, like renowned hair-restoration pioneer Dr. Gary Goldenberg in NYC.
 He will identify the type and cause of your hair loss – so that the most effective treatment(s) can be prescribed.

 The dermatologists at Goldenberg Dermatology in NYC offer many different and highly effective treatments to combat hair loss caused by stress, heredity, or other conditions.
-These state-of-the-art hair loss treatments include: PRP treatment, stem cell therapy, and exosome hair restoration – as well as oral medications, topical medicines, and nutritional support for hair re-growth.
+These state-of-the-art hair loss treatments include: PRP treatment and stem cell therapy hair restoration – as well as oral medications, topical medicines, and nutritional support for hair re-growth.

 “Coronavirus Stress” Hair Loss Treatments – NYC